cumbala/cluster/README.md

 3. `make`

 ### Valgrind
 Valgrind is used to check for memory leaks.
 To run it, use `make valgrind`.
+To change the cluster count, add variable override `make CLUSTER_COUNT=10 valgrind`.

 ## Running
 #### Usage: `./cluster <filename> [<size>]`